Parents groan as school owners charge spurious fees

 Some parents with wards in private schools said they had no regret sending them to the schools because they are getting value for their money.

-One of the parents, Mrs Bosede Nap lsaac, said “I’m getting value for the money I pay as school fees for my children in private schools.
+One of the parents, Mrs Bosede Nap Isaac, said “I’m getting value for the money I pay as school fees for my children in private schools.

 “ We can complain to the owner of the school if we are not satisfied with services rendered but in public schools, the opposite is always the case.

-Another parent, Alhaji Ahmed Kasimawo told Vanguard that although the fees are “actually high, the owner of the school my child attends allows patents to pay thrice before the next term.
-He doesn’t allow carry over.
-You must finish paying for the term to avoid carry over to next term,’’ he said.
+Another parent, Alhaji Ahmed Kasimawo told Vanguard that although the fees are “actually high, the owner of the school my child attends allows patients to pay thrice before the next term.
+He doesn’t allow a carryover.
+You must finish paying for the term to avoid carrying over to next term,’’ he said.

 What we pay as tuition fees in private schools is exorbitant —Ebonyi parent